Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 Sointula Museum

 Located in an old school and shared with the public library, the Sointula Museum holds a vast collection of very interesting items.
-You will find hundreds of photos, books, fishing and logging tools, and antiques of everyday household goods originally used by the first immigrants to the Island.
+You will find hundreds of photos, books, fishing and logging tools, and antiques of everyday household goods initially used by the first immigrants to the Island.

 Hours of Operation